markets/awesome-ruby/README.md

 * [Seedbank](https://github.com/james2m/seedbank) - Seedbank allows you to structure your Rails seed data instead of having it all dumped into one large file.
 * [Seed dump](https://github.com/rroblak/seed_dump) - Rails 4 task to dump (parts) of your database to db/seeds.rb.
 * [Seed Fu](https://github.com/mbleigh/seed-fu) - Advanced seed data handling for Rails.
+* [Upsert](https://github.com/seamusabshere/upsert) - Upsert on MySQL, PostgreSQL, and SQLite3.
+Transparently creates functions (UDF) for MySQL and PostgreSQL; on SQLite3, uses INSERT OR IGNORE.

 ## Date and Time Processing